 Athletic Band

 The Ohio State University Athletic Band performs at various Ohio State varsity sporting events during the autumn and spring semesters, with the exception of fall football games.
-The number of participants in Athletic Band each semester varies between 250-300 members.
+The number of participants in the Athletic Band each semester varies between 300 and 320 members.

-Unlike the Marching Band, the Athletic Band includes all brass, woodwind and percussion instruments.
+Unlike the Marching Band, the Athletic Band includes all brass, woodwind, percussion, and electric bass instruments.
 Athletic Band is an open-enrollment ensemble, meaning anyone is welcome to participate.

 Although a form of the Athletic Band has been around since the 1940s, the modern Athletic Band was started in 1996 under the direction of Dr. Jon R. Woods.
-Among the highlights of the Athletic Band are marching full pregame and halftime shows at the annual Spring Game, performing Script Ohio on Ice at one hockey game per semester and performing Script Ohio on court during a spring-semester basketball game.
+Among the highlights of the Athletic Band are performing at a Skull Session, marching in a halftime show at the annual Spring Game, performing Script Ohio on Ice at hockey games, and performing Script Ohio on court during basketball games.

 Frequently Asked Questions